-Currently owned and operated by Roy and Jim Schaefer from Charlemont, MA, Berkshire East Mountain Resort has a long and storied history of great skiing.
+Berkshire East Mountain Resort has a long and storied history of great skiing.
 We also have a very bright future.
 In the past 7 years we have revitalized our mountain with a steady series of investments that have changed the mountain into one of the leading four season resorts in the east.
+Owned and operated by Roy and Jim Schaefer from Charlemont, MA, the boys are focused on creating a four season recreational resource that make smart use of the beautiful landscape, the historic setting, and the proximity to the population centers on the coasts.

-We feature skiing, zip lines, white water rafting, downhill mountain biking, North America’s Longest mountain coaster, great lodges, friendly staff and a commitment to being the best at whatever we do.
+Berkshire East Mountain Resorts features great skiing, amazing zip line canopy tours, exciting white water rafting, the east coasts #1 downhill mountain bike park, North America’s longest mountain coaster, great lodges, friendly staff and a commitment to being the best at whatever we do.

 Parker spent the balance of the decade gathering investors for a much larger operation on the same mountain.
 The first double chairlift, a Mueller, was installed for the grand re-opening 1961-62 season.
 A second double chairlift, another Mueller, was installed in 1962.